avkliskova/sverona.github.io/content/blog/nabla.md

-the main results: the backpropagation algorithm on Euclidean domains (\\(\mathbb{R}^n\\)), following chapter 2 of [Nielsen 2015], and the generalization to time scales calculus of the necessary concepts from multivariable differential calculus, following [Bohner & Guseinov 2004].
+the main results: the backpropagation algorithm on Euclidean domains (\\(\mathbb{R}^n\\)), following chapter 2 of [Nielsen 2015], and the generalization to time scales calculus of the necessary concepts from multivariable differential calculus, following [Bohner & Guseinov 2004].{{% sidenote %}}
+Bohner, Martin, and Gusein Sh.
+Guseinov.
+"Partial differentiation on time scales." _Dynamic systems and applications_ 13, no. 3-4 (2004):
+351-379.
+{{% /sidenote %}}

 ### Backpropagation on \\(\mathbb{R}\\) {#backpropagation-on-mathbbr}